Haplogroup G (Y-DNA) by country: Switzerland

 A survey of the general population of Switzerland based on testing of SNPs is lacking, but an approximation based on the STR markers of 348 samples from there in the YHRD database indicates 4.3% (n=15) are G using the Athey haplogroup predictor.
 An additional sample is borderline for being G.

 United Kingdom

 A survey of the general population of the Great Britain for G based on testing of SNPs is lacking, but an approximation based on the STR markers in the YHRD database indicates 3.4% (n=8) of 285 samples from London are G and 1% (n=1) of 97 samples from Birmingham are G using the Athey haplogroup predictor.

 Ukraine

-Among 92 samples taken in the Ukraine, 3.3% were found G2a (P15+).
+Among 92 samples taken in Ukraine, 3.3% were found G2a (P15+).
 None of these belonged to G2a3a (M406+).

 An approximation of SNP results based on the STR markers of 183 samples from Kyiv in the YHRD database indicates 1.1% (n=2) are G using the Athey haplogroup predictor.